radicallyopensecurity/keycloak-app-passwords/README.md

 To run the extension and theme together, you can use or base your deployment off the [`docker-compose`](./extension/docker-compose.yml) file in the `extension` folder.

-> WARNING: The `docker-compose` file is extremely insecure and shoud only be used in development.
+> WARNING: The `docker-compose` file is extremely insecure and should only be used in development.

 The important parts in the `docker-compose` file are the volume mounts: